abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 	}
 }
 ```
-**NOTE - Release a lock the same number of times it is acquired.** Otherwise the remaining locks will still hold onto the thread they are locked to.
+**NOTE**: **Release a lock the same number of times it is acquired.** Otherwise, the remaining locks will still hold onto the thread they are locked to.

 ### CyclicBarrier
 Orchestrating tasks, specifies the number of threads to wait for and once the number is reached, execution is resumed on all of the threads that the barrier was "holding".